“Bring in the next patient!”

 She hadn’t even seen the boy.
 But he was lying on the ground next to her tent, face pale, gasping.
-He had a deep cut down his sword hand; deep, but shallow.
+He had a long cut down his sword hand; long, but shallow.
 Geneva looked back at Clara and shook her head.

 “I can’t.
 He’s not in danger.
 I have to treat—”

 Clara grabbed for Geneva.
-Oksha blocked her, but the other soldier was screaming at Geneva now.
+Okasha blocked her, but the other soldier was screaming at Geneva now.
 The young woman felt spit hit her face.

 “How dare you!
 Lim is your friend!
 He saved you!
 He was first in line!”

 “He isn’t badly hurt.
 He will wait.”

 Geneva’s voice was steel.
 Her heart was a cold ball.
 She’d put it away to perform surgery; it was the only way she could stay sane.
 But now it was melting, growing hotter in her chest.

 The Lizardwoman lunged at Geneva and was held back by the soldiers.
 She struggled in their grip; she was stronger than the other two.

 “You’re letting Namass die!
 I saw you—you didn’t even put a band on his arm!”